Skip to article frontmatterSkip to article content

 build_while_scopeBuild child resolver and trip-count symbol for a WhileOperation.

-qubits_counterCount the number of qubits required by a BlockValue.
+qubits_counterCount the number of qubits required by a Block.

 resolve_for_items_cardinalityReturn the symbolic cardinality |dict_name| for a ForItems loop.